How To Thread A Ratchet Strap

 How To Store Ratchet Straps

 Storing ratchet straps is very easy, and contrary to popular belief you don’t need rubber bands or gear ties to easily do it.
+Storing your ratchet straps is important for their performance and will last longer if you store them properly.
+If the ratchet straps stay out they can rust, the straps can get moldy or wear down.
 To properly store ratchet straps, perform the following steps:

 - With the ratchet strap disassembled, start at the end of the webbing without the hook.
 Roll the webbing up so there is about a 2″ diameter opening in the middle of the webbing.
 An easy way to do this is to simply wrap the webbing around your hand.
 Leave about 8-10″ of strap unrolled.

 - Flatten your roll of webbing.
 With the remaining 8-10″ of webbing (along with the hook) wrap it perpendicularly around the roll of webbing until only the hook and a small amount of webbing remains.
-There should be about a 1/2″ gap on each side of the webbing.
+There should be about a 1/2″ gap on each side of the webbing remain.